mad-lab-fau/mad-cookiecutter/ds-base/{{cookiecutter.project_slug}}/README.md

 |
 ├── tests  # Unit tests for the `{{cookiecutter.project_slug}}` library
 |
+├── data  # The main data folder.
+This is ignored in the `.gitignore` by default.
+|
 |   pyproject.toml  # The required python dependencies for the project
 |   poetry.lock  # The frozen python dependencies to reproduce exact results
 |